 Ketamine is currently illegal to possess, distribute, and manufacture in most countries.

-In the UK, Ketamine is a Schedule B substance, meaning that only medical use is allowed.
+- In the UK, Ketamine is a Schedule B substance, which makes it legal in a medicinal context.

-Ketamine is an NMDA antagonist, of which glutamate receptors are the most important.
-The brain contains these receptors.
+Ketamine primarily functions as an NMDA receptor antagonist.
+The NMDA receptors are in the brain.
+Ketamine binds directly to the dizocilpine site of the receptor preventing glutamate and glycine from binding.
+This inhibits electrical signaling between neurons in the brain and the spinal column.
+Ketamine may also act on the opioid, dopamine, serotonin, muscarinic acetylcholine, nicotinic acetylcholine, and estrogen receptors.
+These mechanisms of action are still not fully understood.
 The antagonist effects, when applied in small quantities, increase the movement of information in the brain through the affected neural networks.
 Increasing the dose can produce anesthetic effects because of the receptors full blockage.
 This recreational dosage is referred to as the “K-Hole”.

 Before we can discuss whether or not ketamine is toxic, we first need to define what makes a substance toxic.
 Toxicity is defined based on the levels of exposure required for a substance to cause harm to a human or animal.
 The level of toxicity is measured based on the dose required to cause harm to a human.
 Even water can be toxic in too high of a dose and lethal snake venom can be non-toxic in a small enough dose.
 LD50 is a common measurement of toxicity, which measures the lethal dose for half of the tested organisms.